Last updated on March 12, 2026

 #1.
 Zo-Zu the Punisher

 Do you like having friends?
 If you do, I advise against building this commander.
-Zo-Zu the Punisher, much like its name informs, punishes players for playing lands.
+Zo-Zu the Punisher, much like its name informs, punishes players for playing lands in a very stax sort of way.
 This’ll already make your opponents wary about playing too many lands.
 Now pair that up with some constant removal of lands or straight up some MLD, which’ll force them into playing more lands and being damaged consistently.

-If you want to truly build a land destruction deck, this is your pick, but keep in mind that you’ll either get targeted any time you play it, or your opponents will probably grow tired of it relatively quickly.
+If you want to truly build a land destruction deck, this is your pick and you might finally have a home for Akki Raider, but keep in mind that you’ll either get targeted any time you play Zo-Zu, or your opponents will grow tired of it relatively quickly.
 Play at your own risk.

 Best Land Destruction Payoffs

 The best two things you can have for land destruction decks are land recursion, and alternative mana sources.
-Cards like Ramunap Excavator, Splendid Reclamation, or Conduit of Worlds make it so that you can recover from mass land destruction quickly and strongly.
-This’ll give you a consistent advantage against your opponents, which is pretty much the entire point of playing land destruction (other than being annoying).
+Cards like Ramunap Excavator, Splendid Reclamation, or Lumra, Bellow of the Woods make it so that you can recover from mass land destruction quickly and strongly.
+This’ll give you a consistent advantage against your opponents, which is pretty much the entire point of playing land destruction.

 Alternative mana sources like mana dorks and mana rocks also give you a trusty backup to rely on for mana once you’ve destroyed all lands on the field.
 As I’ve said before, most if not all decks should be playing a good amount of mana dorks and rocks, but in this case you should be paying particular attention to it because you know what’s coming.